Blockchain Hiring Signals for Founders: Why Good Web3 Roles Still Attract Weak-Fit Applicants

 Before you scroll further

-If your blockchain role is already live but attracting weak-fit applicants, the problem may not be reach first.
-It may be role clarity, screening clarity, or candidate trust.
+If your blockchain role is already live but attracting weak-fit applicants, do not assume the first fix is more reach.

-If the role is already clear and you mainly need focused visibility in front of a blockchain audience,
+If the role is already clear and you mainly need focused visibility in front of a blockchain careers audience, use:

 What this page covers